 This appendix contains a summary of the sampling, measurement, presentation and assessment methods and data used in producing the RIFE report.
-This information is included as a separate file on the CD accompanying the printed report.
-Accompanying this file on the CD is a further set of files giving full details of each assessment of total dose summed over all sources at each site.
+This information is included as a separate accompanying the main report.
+Accompanying this file is a further set of files giving full details of each assessment of total dose summed over all sources at each site.